WestLondonCoders/WestLondonCoders/README.md

 ## Database config

-Rename config/database.example.yml to config/database.yml and configure to your local details.

-Setup the database locally:
-`$ bundle exec rake db:setup`

 Download a copy of production database:
 `$ bundle exec rake get_database`
 (you can run this any time to reset your local database, but make sure you don't have a server running or it will fail)